Foreclosures During COVID-19

 HUD and its partners put together these anti-scam resources at https://www.hud.gov/program_offices/housing/prevent_loan_scams.
 It is important to review these resources so you can protect yourself against scam activity.

 Section 4022 of the CARES Act suspended foreclosures on federally held mortgages through May 17, 2020.
-Although that date has passed, the Fair Housing Administration has extended that deadline to December 31 [updated] for single-family-home mortgages held by Fannie Mae or Freddie Mac.
+Although that date has passed, the Fair Housing Finance Agency has extended that deadline to December 31 [updated] for single-family-home mortgages held by Fannie Mae or Freddie Mac.